JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 **Prerequisites**

 - The Qodana plugin for TeamCity is installed.
-- The Clone Finder or License Audit plugins for TeamCity are installed as necessary.
+- The Clone Finder or License Audit plugins for TeamCity are installed.

 1. On TeamCity left navigation panel, select your project and go to **Edit configuration | Build Steps**.